Your use of AI

 The AI features in Conducttr are designed exclusively to support exercising, training, rehearsal, and simulation conducted within the Conducttr platform.
 Permitted uses include:

-Generation of simulated exercise content such as serials, injects, articles, imagery, audio, and scripted communications.
+Generation of simulated exercise content such as serials, injects, articles, imagery, audio, and scripted communications

 Generation of qualitative assessments of player-produced content for training and evaluation purposes (which should be reviewed by a qualified observer)

-Creation of realistic, and where required, confronting or sensitive material within a controlled exercise environment.
+Creation of realistic, and where required, confronting or sensitive material within a controlled exercise environment

-Generation of cognitive models for persona s
+Generation of cognitive models for personas

 The AI features are not designed for operational decision-making, real-world publication, live public communications, or external commercial exploitation.